 - Community college, university, or college instructors who teach infant/toddler courses;

-- Independent trainers for infant/toddler care teachers or family child care providers
+- Coaches and independent trainers for infant/toddler care teachers or family child care providers

-- Trainers who work in high school vocational, parent and teen education, early intervention, and special needs programs
+- Specialists and trainers who work in high school vocational, parent and teen education, early intervention, and special needs programs

 Given the extraordinary circumstances making it impossible to schedule in-person trainings with certainty, we are only offering online Trainer Institutes.
-The California PITC Trainer Institute is offered annually, with in-person sessions alternating between Northern and Southern California.
+The California PITC Trainer Institute is offered annually and is open to non-California residents.
 We offer opportunities for Trainer Institutes across the U.S. and abroad via partnerships with local entities.